Chapter 2 Preparing International Travelers

-- Avoid the parts of the fish that concentrate ciguatera toxin: liver, intestines, roe, and head.
+- Avoid eating the parts of the fish that concentrate ciguatera toxin: liver, intestines, roe, and head.

-Remember that ciguatera toxins do not affect the texture, taste, or smell of fish, and they are not destroyed by gastric acid, cooking, smoking, freezing, canning, salting, or pickling.
+Ciguatera toxins do not affect the texture, taste, or smell of fish, nor are they destroyed by gastric acid, cooking, smoking, freezing, canning, salting, or pickling.

 There is no specific antidote for ciguatoxin or maitotoxin poisonings.
 Symptomatic treatment may include gabapentin or pregabalin (neuropathic symptoms), amitriptyline (chronic paresthesias, depression, and pruritus), fluoxetine (chronic fatigue), and nifedipine or acetaminophen (headaches).
 Intravenous mannitol has been reported in uncontrolled studies to reduce the severity and duration of neurologic symptoms, particularly if given within 48 hours of the appearance of symptoms.
 It should only be given to hemodynamically stable, well-hydrated patients.

-After recovering from ciguatera poisoning, patients may want to avoid any fish, nuts, alcohol, or caffeine for at least 6 months as they may cause a relapse in symptoms.
+After recovering from ciguatera poisoning, patients may want to avoid consuming fish, nuts, alcohol, or caffeine for at least 6 months, as they may cause a relapse in symptoms.

-Scombroid, one of the most common fish poisonings, occurs worldwide in both temperate and tropical waters.
-The illness occurs after eating improperly refrigerated or preserved fish containing high levels of histamine, and often resembles a moderate to severe allergic reaction.
+Scombroid occurs worldwide in both temperate and tropical waters.
+One of the most common fish poisonings, it occurs after eating improperly refrigerated or preserved fish containing high levels of histamine and often resembles a moderate to severe allergic reaction.

-Symptoms of scombroid poisoning resemble an acute allergic reaction and usually appear 10–60 minutes after eating contaminated fish.
-They include flushing of the face and upper body (resembling sunburn), severe headache, palpitations, itching, blurred vision, abdominal cramps, and diarrhea.
+Scombroid poisoning resembles an acute allergic reaction, usually appearing 10–60 minutes after eating contaminated fish.
+Symptoms include flushing of the face and upper body (resembling sunburn), severe headache, palpitations, itching, blurred vision, abdominal cramps, and diarrhea.
 Untreated, symptoms usually resolve within 12 hours but may last up to 48 hours.
 Rarely, there may be respiratory compromise, malignant arrhythmias, and hypotension requiring hospitalization.
 There are no long-term sequelae.
 Diagnosis is usually clinical.
-A clustering of cases helps exclude the possibility of true fish allergy.
+Clustering of cases helps exclude the possibility of true fish allergy.

 Fish contaminated with histamine may have a peppery, sharp, salty, taste or “bubbly” feel but will usually look, smell, and taste normal.
-The key to prevention is to make sure that the fish is properly iced or refrigerated at temperatures <38°F (<3.3°C), or immediately frozen after it is caught.
+The key to prevention is to make sure that the fish is properly iced or refrigerated at temperatures <38°F (<3.3°C) or immediately frozen after being caught.
 Cooking, smoking, canning, or freezing will not destroy histamine in contaminated fish.

-Scombroid poisoning usually responds well to antihistamines (H1-receptor blockers, although H2-receptor blockers may also be of benefit).
+Scombroid poisoning usually responds well to antihistamines (H1-receptor blockers, although H2-receptor blockers may also provide some benefit).

-Several forms of poisoning may occur after ingesting toxin-containing shellfish, such as filter-feeding bivalve mollusks (such as mussels, oysters, clams, scallops, and cockles), gastropod mollusks (such as abalone, whelks, and moon snails), or crustaceans (such as Dungeness crabs, shrimp, and lobsters).
-The toxins originate in small marine organisms (dinoflagellates or diatoms) that are ingested and are concentrated by shellfish.
+Several forms of poisoning may occur after ingesting toxin-containing shellfish, including filter-feeding bivalve mollusks (mussels, oysters, clams, scallops, and cockles), gastropod mollusks (abalone, whelks, and moon snails), or crustaceans (Dungeness crab, shrimp, and lobster).
+Toxins originate in small marine organisms (dinoflagellates or diatoms) that are ingested and are concentrated by shellfish.

 Risk for Travelers